Global phase space structures in a model of passive descent: Pitch angle dependence of the terminal velocity manifold

 \subsection{Conceptualizing motion with the terminal velocity manifold}

-With the 2-dimensional TVM in extended phase space, we now look toward allowing variation in pitch with time.
+With the two-dimensional TVM in extended phase space, we now look toward allowing variation in pitch with time.
 To consider the effects of the fluid moment on the body, it would become necessary to account for pitch rate in the dynamics of the system.
-Therefore, we will instead specify controlled pitch kinematics and allow the system to evolve translationally through the 2-dimensional equations of motion of (\ref{eq:inertial-v1}).
+Therefore, we will instead specify controlled pitch kinematics, i.e., $\theta(t) = u(t)$, where $u(t)$ is a prescribed control input function, and allow the system to evolve translationally (i.e., in $(v_x,v_y)$ space) through the two-dimensional equations of motion of (\ref{eq:inertial-v1}).
+Thus, instead of \eqref{eq:extended phase space}, the {\it controlled extended phase space} equations of motion are,

-Note that we are further assuming that $\dot{\theta}$ is small enough to neglect additional forces which arise from pitch dynamics which are considered by, for instance, Andersen et al. \cite{andersen_analysis_2005,andersen_unsteady_2005}.
-If the pitch dynamics are slower than the motion onto the manifold, then all motion after an initial transient will occur on this higher dimensional TVM.
+Note that we are further assuming that $\dot{\theta}=\dot{u}$ is small enough to neglect additional forces which arise from pitch dynamics which are considered by, for instance, Andersen et al. \cite{andersen_analysis_2005,andersen_unsteady_2005}.
+If the pitch dynamics are slower than the motion onto the manifold, then all motion after an initial transient will occur close to this higher dimensional TVM.
 With this in mind, we consider the phenomena of gliding flight and fluttering.

 Gliding flight has served as an initial motivation for this model \cite{yeaton_global_2017}.
 Therefore, to look at how the motion of a gliding body occurs along the TVM, we consider pitch dynamics which slowly increase throughout the motion.
 This serves to represent the way that animal gliders begin with an initial downward descent and pitch up before landing \cite{socha2015animals,bahlman2013glide,bishop2006relationship}.
 Next, we look to fluttering descent as considered in a variety of studies on falling seeds, disks, and plates \cite{minami_various_2003,field_chaotic_1997,ern2012wake,andersen_unsteady_2005,andersen_analysis_2005,tam2010tumbling,vincent2016holes}.
 These pitch dynamics are given by slowly oscillating the pitch angle throughout the motion.
 In real examples, the oscillating pitch angle is the result of varying fluid moments on the body, so we choose a simple sinusoidal oscillation to represent the resulting kinematics.
 By considering these example motions, we can visualize the ways in which the translational forces considered in this model contribute to the full physics of a passively descending body.